Under the Influence of a Controlled Substance

 The penalty for being under the influence of a controlled substance is a misdemeanor.
 It is punishable by at least 90 days, and up to one year, in a county jail.
 If convicted, you could be be placed under probation for up to five years, be required to take drug counseling, and face fines.
 The penalty becomes more severe when a person has multiple offenses or is handling a firearm while under the influence.
 However, you may be eligible for an informal drug diversion program or a deferred entry of judgment.
 This is why it is important to contact a qualified Los Angeles criminal defense lawyer to discuss your case.

-If you are charged with being under the influence of a controlled substance or any other drug crime, you may contact the Law Offices of Jerod Gunsberg anytime at (310) 210-0744 for a free consultation about your case.
+If you are charged with being under the influence of a controlled substance or any other drug crime, contact Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+Help is available 24 hours a day, 7 days a week.